Legislative Tracking 2026

 ▸reorganizes and renumbers the sections of Title 7, Chapter 5, Trust Business;

-▸exempts a person acting as a trust director from the definition of trust business;
+▸exempts certain persons from the definition of trust business; and

 ▸makes technical changes.